 Start No Later Than (SNLT) - applied to a task that must be started by a specified date.
 During tracking, tasks will move forward in the schedule.
 Tasks with a Start No Later Than constraints will move forward and stop at the constraint date.

-Must start on – applied when a task has a hard start date.
-The task will move to the constraint date and be fixed.
+Must Start On – applied when a task has a hard start date.
+The task will move to the constraint date and is fixed on that date.

-Must finish on - applied when a task has a hard finish date.
-The task will move to the constraint date and be fixed.
+Must Finish On - applied when a task has a hard finish date.
+The task will move to the constraint date and is fixed on that date.

 To create a task constraint: